 Please ensure that you advise Chartwells of any allergies or special dietary requirements (requests should be supported by a medical report such as a letter from your GP or hospital dietician) in the summer before your child starts school.
 Religious diets can also be catered for.
-Please email the following address for special dietary requests: westsussexspecialdiets@compass-group.co.uk

-Should parents choose for their child to have a packed lunch from home instead, then a healthy balanced packed lunch is crucial as a school day can be very exhausting.
-Please make sure that your child has a range of healthy foods to eat and water or juice to drink.
+Please email the following address for special dietary requests: westsussexspecialdiets@compass-group.co.uk Should parents choose for their child to have a packed lunch from home instead, then a healthy balanced packed lunch is crucial as a school day can be very exhausting.
+Please make sure that your child has a range of healthy foods to eat - we will provide water and milk as a lunchtime drink.

-Due to the severe allergies of some children in school, children must not bring in food containing KIWI or NUTS.
-Please note that Nutella and some other products (hummus, pesto) contain nuts, this includes sesame seeds.
+Due to the severe allergies of some children in school, children must not bring in food containing NUTS.
+Please note that Nutella and some other products (hummus, pesto, cereal bars) contain nuts.